mdg-private/oncall-bot/README.md

+# No longer maintained

+We no longer use this project, and it no longer works out of the box due to Slack renaming the "channels" APIs to "conversations".
+It could serve as an idea for how to implement a bot like this, though as the original author I'd advise against copying its code exactly (pre-TypeScript JS written using lots of Promises but no async/await).

+# Old README

 This bot maintains a single Slack channel's topic to contain the name of the level-1 on-call user for a given PagerDuty schedule ID.